rweddell/SmallProjects/README.md

-School Projects from years at DePaul University
+School projects from years at DePaul University